Our Model & Our Team

 When with the horses, all the work is done on the ground.
 Horses are deliberately allowed to move freely, never ridden, and can interact with the clients as they wish.
 This creates a space for the client, with the support of the professional facilitators, to reflect, project, and make deeper connections.
 The tranquility of the farm and hands-on approach offers the client a chance to take a deep restorative breath of fresh air and discover inner resilience.

-Our Eagala Military Service Program – Soul to Sole Connection – offers equine assisted psychotherapy at no cost to service members and their families.
+Our Military nonprofit – Soul to Soles Connection – offers mental health treatment with horses at no cost to service members, their families, and caregivers.

 What are some of the benefits?